-Jocelyn Downie teaches health care ethics and law in the law school and health law in the medical school.
-She also teaches legal ethics and professional responsibility in the law school.
+Jocelyn Downie teaches health care ethics and law as well as law and public policy in the law school.

-Areas of supervision: Health law and policy, legal ethics
+Areas of supervision: Health care law, policy, and ethics

-Jocelyn Downie works at the intersection of health care ethics, law and policy.
-She has particular interest in assisted death, the governance of research involving humans, relational theory, and women's health.
+Jocelyn Downie works at the intersection of health care ethics, law, and policy.
+She has a particular interest in end-of-life law care.

 Selected awards & honours

 - President's Research Excellence Award - Research Impact (2018)

 - The Canadian Academy of Health Sciences Scientific Lecture Award (2016)

 - CIHR Barer-Flood Prize for Health Services and Policy Research

 - Fellow, Royal Society of Canada

 - Canada Research Chair in Health Law and Policy (2003–13)